Pony (Ginuwine song): Commercial performance

-The song peaked at number one on the Billboard Hot R&B Singles chart for two weeks from November 16, 1996, to November 30, 1996, and reached number six on Billboard's Hot 100 on November 23, 1996.
+The song peaked at number one on the US Billboard Hot R&B Singles chart for two weeks from November 16, 1996, to November 30, 1996, and reached number six on Billboard's Hot 100 on November 23, 1996.
 Internationally, the song reached number three in Australia, peaked at number five in New Zealand, and charted within the top 40 in several European countries.

 Music video

-The official music video for the album version of the song, directed by Michael Lucero and filmed at the Cowboy Palace saloon in Chatsworth, California, depicts Ginuwine and his crew entering a Western bar as strangers and gradually gaining the favor of the cowboy-patrons.
+The official music video for the album version of the song, directed by American director Michael Lucero and filmed at the Cowboy Palace saloon in Chatsworth, California, depicts Ginuwine and his crew entering a Western bar as strangers and gradually gaining the favor of the cowboy-patrons.
 The music video for the remix version of the song (the "Ride It" mix) was directed by Christopher Erskin and shot in a factory.

 Live performances

 Ginuwine performed the song live on Soul Train on November 23, 1996.